numaproj/numalogic/docs/quick-start.md

 Now, the pipeline is ready for inference with the model trained above, data can be sent to the pipeline for ML inference.

-After sending the data, look for logs in the output pod which shows the anomaly score.
+After sending the data, look for logs in the output pod, which shows the anomaly score.

-Since, we trained the model with data that follows a sinusoidal pattern where values range from 200-350, any value within this range is considered to be non anomalous.
-And, any value out of this range is considered to be anomalous.
+Since we trained the model with data that follows a sinusoidal pattern where values range from 200-350, any value within this range is considered to be non-anomalous.
+And any value out of this range is considered to be anomalous.

 Sending non-anomalous data:
 ```